heoelri/adopac/labs/lab4/lab4.md

 1. Type some sample text and click "commit" twice.
 1. Notice how the "Working with triggers" pipeline gets triggered.

+## 4.3 Scheduled Trigger

+Sometimes it makes sense to trigger pipelines not, or not only using a PR or a CI trigger.
+There are scenarios where you want to run a pipeline for example on a regular basis.

+To implement this we have so called "scheduled trigger" that allow us, pretty similar to a cronjob in Linux, to run pipelines based on a specific schedule.

+In this task we are now going to modify a pipeline to run on a daily and a weekly basis.

+1. Goto Pipelines > Pipelines
+1. Select our "Working with triggers" pipeline
+1. Click on "Edit"

 This concludes Lab 4.
 Let's now go back to the [Overview](/README.md) or continue with [Lab 5](/labs/lab5/lab5.md).